 Shadow Of The Colossus.
 Silent Hill 2.
 Prince Of Persia: The Sands of Time.
 ICO.
 Killer7.
 Beyond Good & Evil.
 And more.

 As a result, I decided to buy a Playstation 2 at some point in time – and that point came last week.
 It was my birthday, and this was a perfect gift I could ask from my parents and brothers.
 A second hand model caught my eye, since it was cheap and local – it was also pink.
 Apparently, there was a limited edition pink Playstation 2 Slimline, and I happened to stumble upon one.
 Let me reiterate: it’s pink.
 Really, really pink.
 Pink is not my favourite colour, but still – it’s actually kind of cool.

 The purchase of older consoles and games has been made a much more rewarding experience ever since a chain of stores specialising in video games – and used games in particular – set up shops throughout the country.
 This way, I was easily able to locate several used classics, including a limited edition of Shadow Of The Colossus in pretty much mint condition.
 I’m still looking for copies of Silent Hill II, Beyond Good & Evil, Killer7, and ICO.

-Other than an excuse to show off this pink machine - dubbed Princess, opposed to my Xbox 360 which is called Slut - I also want to hear your memories of the Playstation 2 era.
+Other than an excuse to show off this pink machine – dubbed Princess – I also want to hear your memories of the Playstation 2 era.
 What games do you have fond memories of?
 Is there anything I absolutely must play?
 Any games to avoid like the plague?

 You can also expect a row of reviews of classic PS2 games over the coming months, starting with Shadow Of The Colossus which I’m almost done with (sneak peek: brilliant, but somewhere along the way Team ICO forgot they were making a game).